kchu25/CDLmotif.jl/README.md

     using CDLmotif

-find motifs in a single fasta file
+    # Find motifs in a single fasta file

-input: a string that's the input fasta file's absolute filepath

-ouput: a string that's the output folder's absolute filepath; output folder

-    find_motifs_fasta("<fasta filepath>", "<output folder path>")
+    find_motifs_fasta("<fasta filepath>", "<output folder>")

-find motifs for multiple fasta files
+    # Find motifs for multiple fasta files

-input: a string that's the input folder's absolute file path; the input folder contains multiple fasta files)

-output: a string that's the output folder's absolute file path; output folders will contain a subfolder for each input fasta file in the input folder

     find_motifs_fasta_folder("<input folder>", "<output folder>")

+# Find motifs for a single fasta file
+"\<fasta filepath\>": a string that's the input fasta file's absolute filepath.

+"\<output folder\>":  a string that's the output folder's absolute filepath; all the motif discovery results will be stored here.

+# Find motifs for multiple fasta files
+"\<input folder\>": a string that's the input folder's absolute file path; the input folder contains multiple fasta files.

+"\<output folder\>": a string that's the output folder's absolute file path; this output folder will contain multiple folders.
+Each folder will store the motif discovery results that correspond to a input fasta file.

 # Software requirements: